ssokolow/stuffit-test-files/README.md

 ![](photos/7mac.jpg)

-I got this as part of the same lot as 4.5 for Macintosh and installed it on my Power Mac G4 Quicksilver 2002 running MacOS 9.2.2.
+I got this as part of the same lot as 4.5 for Macintosh.

 In the absence of terms making any mention of transferring the license, this passage of the license should mean that it's legal to buy and sell licenses for